 Taipan will usually be found in the Australian region.
 It matches the Black Mamba as far as its nature, behaviour and way of movement is concerned.
 However, it’s far more dangerous than Black Mamba with a sting that can cause deaths of up to 12,000 pigs!
 What makes this snake so deadly in nature is the blood clotting nature of its venom which can cause blockage of arteries, veins and eventually heart.

 In the South East Asian region and Indonesia, the Blue Krait is by far the most detrimental specie.
-It makes its way into the top 3 of the 10 poisonous snakes in the world.
 Even with the anti-venom techniques in the modern era, Blue Krait’s bites cause a whopping 50% fatality rate.
 Though provided with the extreme danger of this type of snake, the number of targeted individuals by this snake are far less due to the nocturnal (appearing at night) habit of this snake.

 2-Eastern Brown Snake